xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Add Control Panel Tools to a Menu**
-  Add items missing in the `Win + X` menu to a customisable AutoHotkey Menu triggered by `Win + Shift + X`.
+  Add items missing in the `Win + X` menu to a customisable pop-up menu triggered by `Win + Shift + X`.

   ![Control Panel Tools Menu](https://github.com/xypha/AHK-v2-scripts/assets/12472214/efe11010-ed29-4605-bd14-8063bb268062)

 -----------------
 #### **Change Text Case**
-  Change any length of text to `lower, UPPER, Sentence, Title or iNVERT` case, in-line through a pop-up menu with a single keyboard shortcut.
+  Change any length of text to `lower, UPPER, Sentence, Title or iNVERT` case, in-line through a pop-up menu using a single keyboard shortcut.
   This section of the script works with special characters such as `é → É` and `Â → â` and is Unicode compatible.
 Search for `TestString` in the script for a more comprehensive example.

   ![Change the case of text](https://github.com/xypha/AHK-v2-scripts/assets/12472214/e6f3c4dd-0b84-4e71-b2ff-e577fb71d9a8)